Subdivision to free up in Western Bay?

 It has to happen very soon if Council, with its large rural base, wants to access the cash flow that subdivision generates.
 I understand that they may have suffered an 80% drop in income generated from Development Impact Fees in recent times.
 That obviously leads to much lower growth in the rating base as well.
 So, where is the future and how long can they afford to take?

 We are still helping a number of people subdivide where they have environmental or cultural features of value to the community such as small wetland areas, stream margins or pa sites.
-And for some, recent new rules have opened up an opportunity to subdivide the additional house that for years Western Bay of Plenty Council has not allowed to be cut off the farm.
+And for some, recent new rules have opened up an opportunity to subdivide that additional house that for years Western Bay of Plenty Council has not allowed to be cut off the farm.

 Coming up will be opportunities to subdivide horticultural land under a rule that we haven’t had in this district for some time, along with subdivision in the long awaited Minden Lifestyle Zone.